AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

     **Note:** After you call music-related methods, the player is paused.
 You must call the resume method to resume the playback.

--   **Dubbing**
+-   Dubbing

     AliyunEffectDub indicates a dubbing resource and inherits AliyunEffectMusic.
 The methods for configuring dubbing are basically the same as those for configuring music.
-The following table describes the related actions.
+The following table describes the actions that are supported by AliyunEffectDub.

     |Action|Sample code|
     |------|-----------|
-    |Add dubbing.|    ```
+    |Add a dubbing track.|    ```
 - (int)applyDub:(AliyunEffectDub *)dub;
     ``` |
     |Remove a dubbing track.|    ```